c-blake/bu/doc/tim.md

 Solutions
 =========
 A **0-tech** approach is to declare differences less than 2-10X "uninteresting".
-While not invalid, **practical difficulties** remain.
+While not invalid, **practical difficulty** remains.
 You cannot always control what other people find "interesting".
 It's also not rare that "interesting" deltas can be composed of improvement with many smaller stages which then still need a solution.
 Truly cold-cache times often have far bigger deltas than some